-In response to these fluctuations and loan growth during 2018 through 2020, the Bank's ALLL to outstanding loan coverage percentage changed to 1.05% as of December 31, 2020, 0.59% as of December 31, 2019, and 0.80% as of December 31, 2018.
-In addition, for 2020 and 2019 our allowance for loan and lease losses does not include a \$1.7 and \$2.1 million credit mark, respectively associated with the Limberlost acquisition, which further supports the current position of the ALLL.
+In response to these fluctuations and loan growth during 2019 through 2020, the Bank's ALLL to outstanding loan coverage percentage changed to 0.87% as of December 31, 2021, 1.05% as of December 31, 2020 and 0.59% as of December 31, 2019.
+In addition, for 2021, 2020 and 2019, our allowance for loan and lease losses does not include a \$1.2, \$1.7 and \$2.1 million credit mark, respectively associated with the Limberlost acquisition.
+For 2021, our allowance for loan and lease losses also does not include a \$966 thousand credit mark associated with the Ossian acquisition or a \$5.5 million credit mark associated with the Perpetual Federal Savings Bank acquisition which further supports the current position of the ALLL.

 The above indicators impacting the ALLL are reviewed at a minimum quarterly.
 Some of the indicators are quantifiable and, as such, will automatically adjust the ALLL once calculated.
 These indicators include the ratio of past due loans to total loans, loans past due greater than 30 days, and the ratio of watch list loans to capital, with the watch list made up of loans graded 5, 6 or 7 on a scale of 1 (best) to 7 (worst).
 Other indicators consist of more subjective data used to evaluate the potential for inherent losses in the Bank's loan portfolio.
 For example, the economic indicator uses the unemployment statistics from the communities in our market area to help determine whether the ALLL should be adjusted.
-At the end of each of 2018 and 2019 improvements were noted in unemployment figures.
+At the end of 2019, improvements were noted in unemployment figures.
 In 2020, a COVID-19 factor was added and adjusted during the year.